amyphenjati/team_asia/README.md

   <samp>
     <b>User Instructions</b>

    To use Personal Consultant Bot:

       1. Create a Telegram account

       2. in command prompt:
           pip install python-telegram-bot

-      3. Run main.py
+      3. From team_asia repo, download and run main.py

       4. Search @yourpersonalconsultantbot on Telegram
       6. Start your consultation